yinyu985/copy-context/README.md

 ![Visual Studio Marketplace Installs](https://img.shields.io/visual-studio-marketplace/i/Fralle.copy-code-context)
 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/Fralle.copy-code-context)
 ![Visual Studio Marketplace Last Updated](https://img.shields.io/visual-studio-marketplace/last-updated/Fralle.copy-code-context)

 Copy files or folder trees into your clipboard as Markdown.
 Ready to paste into AI, chats, docs, or code reviews.

+## 📝 About This Fork

+This is a fork of the original [Copy Context](https://github.com/Fralleee/copy-context) extension by Roland Chelwing, with additional features and improvements:

+### Added Features

+- **Copy Selection**: Copy selected text from the active editor with context information (file path and line numbers)

+The original extension is licensed under the MIT License, and this fork maintains the same license.

 ---